How to Choose LED Tape Light

 5) What Color Tape Light Do You Want?

 You have three basic choices: white, solid single color, or color-changing.

-White Tape Light – There are four white color temperatures to choose from:
+- White Tape Light – There are several white color temperatures to choose from:

-Single Color – Solid colored LED tape lights are available in Red, Blue, Green or Yellow.
+- Single Color – Solid colored LED tape lights are available in different colors.

 - Color Changing – This type of LED tape light combines all of the RGB (red-green-blue) colors on a single strip to produce one unique color OR you may program it to a vast spectrum of colors that can be changed very slowly or very quickly.